Estimated learning time: 70 hours

 The course may also be of interest to trainees or reporters looking to develop magazine editing and production skills.
 Studying the programme will enable candidates to sit the NCTJ's business of magazines exam, showing editors they have a clear understanding of the magazine industry.
 The one and a half hour exam covers the full business of magazines syllabus.

-The materials you will receive for this module are: Business of magazines materials disc and textbook Inside Magazine Publishing by David Stam and Andrew Scott.
+The materials you will receive for this module are: Business of magazines materials USB stick and textbook Inside Magazine Publishing by David Stam and Andrew Scott.

 To order, click here.